Spin-orbit interaction in tubular prismatic nanowires: Results

 The effect of SOI on the side states [from $n=7$ to $n=12$ in Fig.\ \ref{fig:soi_tri_th}(a)] looks qualitatively different.
-In particular, the lower state, 4-fold degenerate at $k_z = 0$, splits into three states at finite $k_z$.
-The nondegenerate states ($n=7$ and $n=10$) arise from parabolas shifted by $\pm q\approx 0.88\cdot 10^7$ m$^{-1}$ ($\alpha\approx 30$ meV$\cdot$nm.), while the remaining two states ($n=8$ and $n=9$) form 2-fold quasi-parabolic states with an effective mass that is larger than that predicted by Eq.\ (\ref{m_eff_z}).
-Similarly, the states $n=11$ and $n=12$ merge into one quasi-parabolic level, but with an effective mass smaller than that given in Eq.\ (\ref{m_eff_z}).
-Unlike hexagonal cross-sections, the triangular cross-section lacks inversion symmetry, and as a result, the degeneracies at $k_z \neq 0$ are partially lifted if the wave functions overlap. \green{Also, electrons with energies above the $\Delta_{\mathrm{Tri}}$ gap, i.\ e. above the corner states,} can occupy nearly the entire cross-sectional area, and thus the SOI affects these states differently than the \green{states locked at corners}.
+In particular, the lower state, fourfold degenerate at $k_z = 0$, splits into three states at finite $k_z$.
+The nondegenerate states ($n=7$ and $n=10$) arise from parabolas shifted by $\pm q\approx 0.88\times 10^7$ m$^{-1}$ ($\alpha\approx 30$ meV nm), while the remaining two states ($n=8$ and $n=9$) form twofold quasiparabolic state with an effective mass that is larger than that predicted by Eq.\ (\ref{m_eff_z}).
+Similarly, the states $n=11$ and $n=12$ merge into one quasi-parabolic \red{state}, but with an effective mass smaller than that given in Eq.\ (\ref{m_eff_z}).
+Unlike a hexagonal cross section, the triangular cross section lacks inversion symmetry, and as a result, the degeneracies at $k_z \neq 0$ are partially lifted if the wave functions overlap. \green{Also, electrons with energies above the $\Delta_{\mathrm{Tri}}$ gap, i.e., above the corner states,} can occupy nearly the entire cross-sectional area, and thus the SOI affects these states differently than the \green{states locked at corners}.

-The effect of SOI strongly decreases with increasing shell width, as shown in Fig.\ \ref{fig:soi_tri_th}(b) and Fig.\ \ref{fig:soi_tri_th}(c).
-For wider shells the corner states are arranged in two distinct levels.
-The ground state remains 2-fold degenerate, while the 4-fold degenerate state splits into three states at finite $k_z$.
-As in the case of the hexagonal shell, when the shell thickness increases, the corner as well as side states merge and behave in the same manner.
-However, although the impact of SOI on the energies of the 18-nm triangular shell [Fig.\ \ref{fig:soi_tri_th}(c)] is weak, it is still stronger than in the case of the 18-nm-wide hexagonal wire [Fig.\ \ref{fig:soi_hex_th}(c)].
+\red{As in the case of hexagonal shells, the} effect of SOI strongly decreases with increasing shell width \red{when $r$ is kept constant} [Figs.\ \ref{fig:soi_tri_th}(b) and\ \ref{fig:soi_tri_th}(c)].
+For wider shells, the corner states are arranged into two distinct levels at \red{$k_z =0$}, \green{the higher one splits into three states at finite $k_z$, thus behaving as the fourfold degenerate side-localized state.} Although the impact of SOI on the energies of the 18-nm triangular shell [Fig.\ \ref{fig:soi_tri_th}(c)] is weak, it is still stronger than in the case of the 18-nm-wide hexagonal wire [Fig.\ \ref{fig:soi_hex_th}(c)].